 Just as there are many different sufferers of trich, there are many different types of treatments, from medication to self-awareness training.
 There is no known ‘cure’ for Trichotillomania but there are treatment options available.
 Discovering ways for children to control hair-pulling impulses can help them become pull free.
 Cognitive behavior therapy, stress-control medications, and hair and eyelash pulling support groups have all proven as an effective way to control symptoms.
 Cognitive Behavior Therapy trains patients in self-monitoring, identifying and responding to high-risk solutions, assessing the function of the pull, confronting realizations, and developing mindfulness.

-I suggest working with a mix of methods in order to find the one or combination that is most effective for your child’s particular case.
+When a child pulls hair and eyelashes, I suggest working with a mix of methods in order to find the one or combination that is most effective for your child’s particular case.
 Most importantly, it is important for children who suffer from hair pulling to know that although it can be difficult to stop, it is possible!

 You will find many different methods in the Trich Stop Manual and Workbook, and we suggest you try all of them with your child.
 Often a combination of treatments will prove to be the most effective.